How Long After Pink Eye Can I Wear Contacts

 It is also important to follow proper hygiene guidelines when caring for contact lenses.
 This includes washing hands before handling contacts, cleaning and disinfecting contacts as directed by a doctor, and replacing them as recommended by an eye care professional.
 Wearing contacts beyond their recommended wear period can increase risk for both infection and irritation.
 Additionally, using expired contact lens solutions or tap water to clean contacts can also increase risk for infection or discomfort.

-See also What Age Can Kids Wear Contacts
+See also Can You Wear Contacts In The Ocean

 Contact lens wearers who develop signs or symptoms of an eye infection should see their eye care professional immediately for diagnosis and treatment.
 Treatment may include antibiotics or antiviral medications, use of artificial tears or ointments, discontinuation of contact lens wear until symptoms subside, and discarding contaminated contact lenses if necessary.
 Following these guidelines will help reduce risks associated with contact lens wear and help maintain healthy eyes.